skt-t1-byungi/event-emitter/README.md

 emitter.once('event', listener) // runs only once
-emitter.off('event', listener) // remove a listener. if no listener, remove all listeners.
+emitter.off('event', listener) // remove a listener. if no listener, remove all listeners. emitter.has('event') // Returns whether the listener exists or not. emitter.has('event', listener)
 ```

 ## License